sabrinaest/WeatherApp/README.md

   npm install
   ```

-5. Open microservice.py:
+5. Open microservice.py and insert your API key:
-   * Enter your OpenWeatherMap API key at the top of the file
+   * At the top of the file you'll see:

-5. Run the microservice:

      ```
+     # ------------------ PERSONAL API KEY ---------------------- #
+     apikey = 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY'
+     # ---------------------------------------------------------- #
+     ```

+   * Replace 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY' with your actual API key, make sure to keep it between the single quotes.
+For example, if your API key is 'abcdef1234567', it should look like this:

+     ```
+     apikey = 'abcdef1234567'
+     ```

+6. Open forecast.js located in the public folder and insert your API key:
+   * At the top of the file you'll see:

+     ```
+     // ------------- PERSONAL API KEY -----------------------------

+     const apiKey = 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY';

+     // ------------------------------------------------------------
+     ```

+    * Replace 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY' with your actual API key, make sure to keep it between the single quotes.
+For example, if your API key is 'abcdef1234567', it should look like this:

+      ```
+      const apiKey = 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY';
+      ```

+7. Run the microservice:

+   ```
    python microservice.py
    ```

-6. Start the application in a new terminal:
+8. Start the application in a new terminal:

   ```
   npm start
   ```

+9. Open your preferred browser and navigate to [](http://localhost:3000/) to view the application!

 ## 📚 Documentation & References